ljubisa1710/PacMan/README.txt

 Overview

-This repository contains a Pac-Man game developed in JavaScript and p5.js for visualizing the game elements.
-The gameplay uses both traditional pathfinding algorithms, such as A* for the ghosts' movement, and more modern methods like reinforcement learning (RL) for an AI agent that controls Pac-Man.
-The project demonstrates how RL techniques can be used to train an AI agent to play a classic game like Pac-Man.
+This repository contains a Pac-Man game intricately developed using JavaScript and brought to life through the p5.js library, primarily for game visualization and rendering.
+Integrated within an HTML framework, the game is accessible via web browsers, offering a seamless gaming experience. p5.js simplifies graphics and interactivity in JavaScript, enabling the reimagining of a classic game like Pac-Man for modern web audiences.
+The gameplay taps into the traditional A* pathfinding algorithm for the ghosts' movement, treating players to a genuine Pac-Man ambiance.

 Features

+    Web Integration with HTML

+    The game is encapsulated within a robust HTML structure, making it readily playable on web browsers.
+The HTML framework not only hosts the game canvas provided by p5.js but also ensures compatibility across different devices, creating a versatile gaming platform.

+    p5.js and JavaScript Synergy

+    Central to the game's build is the p5.js library—a JavaScript library tailored for graphics and interactive applications.
+With p5.js, the game boasts smooth animations, quick-reacting controls, and a visually rich portrayal of the classic Pac-Man maze.

     2D Grid Environment

-  The game environment is represented as a 2D grid, where each cell can signify an open space, a wall, or game entities (Pac-Man or ghosts).
-Walls are drawn according to the original game layout, and the   positioning of game entities is updated every frame to reflect the current game state.
+    The game arena is conceptualized as a 2D grid.
+Leveraging p5.js, each grid cell is rendered with precision, representing open spaces, walls, or game entities like Pac-Man or ghosts.
+Staying true to the original, walls are patterned as per the classic game layout, and the game entities' positioning is dynamically updated every frame, mirroring the live game state.

-  A* Path-finding Algorithm
+    A Path-finding Algorithm in Action*

-  To mimic the behavior of ghosts in the original game, each ghost uses the A* path-finding algorithm to track and follow Pac-Man around the game environment.
-The path is recalculated at each junction point or when a specific number of frames have passed, ensuring that the ghost's movement remains dynamic and adjusts to Pac-Man's current position.
+    The ghosts, keen on their pursuit, utilize the A* path-finding algorithm.
+Backed by the nimbleness of JavaScript, their paths are recalculated at every strategic point—be it junctions or after designated frame intervals—making ghost movement both dynamic and adaptive.

-  Manual and AI Controls
+    Intuitive Manual Controls

-  Pac-Man can be controlled manually using keyboard inputs, allowing the game to be played traditionally.
-Alternatively, Pac-Man can be controlled by an AI agent that takes actions based on its current understanding of the game environment.
-This makes it possible to observe the RL process in action.
-Reinforcement Learning AI

-In the advanced stages of the project, a RL AI agent is implemented to control Pac-Man's movements.
-This agent learns optimal gameplay strategies through trial-and-error, gradually improving its performance over time.
-The RL model is trained using a reward system that aligns with the game's scoring rules — positive rewards for eating pellets and fruit, and negative rewards for being caught by a ghost or making invalid moves.
+    Thanks to the interactive capabilities of p5.js, coupled with the structured HTML canvas, players can manually control Pac-Man using keyboard inputs.
+This setup provides real-time game response, ensuring an engaging and fluid Pac-Man adventure.